wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

 aufmerksam machen.
 </p>
 <p lang="en">
-To obtain a clear view for ourselves of the essence of principles --- for there is nowhere any doubt about the possibility of analytically or deductively deriving further mathematical theorems from these --- we must call attention to an essential difference between such principles.
+To obtain a clear view for ourselves of the essence of the principles --- for there is nowhere any doubt about the possibility of analytically or deductively deriving further mathematical theorems from these --- we must call attention to an essential difference between such principles.